Skip to main content

 Residential Burning

-Residential open burning is strictly that burning conducted at a single or two family residence for routine residential maintenance.
-The rules vary with the time of year and your fire district.
-In general, here is what you need to know:
+Residential open burning strictly consists of burning conducted at a single or two family residence for routine residential maintenance.

 Prescribed Fire or Project Burns

 All burning that is not “Residential” requires an Air Pollution Permit from the Air District.
-The types of burns that require an this permit can be:
+The types of burns that require a permit consist of:

 Forest Management